 Money that donors give to clearly religious causes, including Catholic schools, Jewish community centers or Muslim relief agencies, isn’t classified as religious giving.
 Rather, it gets lumped with organizations focused on particular shared causes such as education or social services.

+Major nonprofits with religious missions, such as the Salvation Army, World Vision and Catholic Charities, are not, in terms of the charitable statistics collected, defined as religious.
 Even so, by my count, six of the nation’s 25 largest privately supported charities are clearly faith-based organizations.

 Based on data collected in 2012, the most recent available, donors label three-quarters of what they give to charity as supporting religious institutions of some kind.

 U.S. congregations are nonprofits.
 But unlike most other nonprofits, they generally don’t need to file paperwork with the Internal Revenue Service to report the amount of funding they receive and spend.

 That makes it hard to find detailed and accurate data on congregational finances, so my colleagues and I conducted a study to get a clearer picture.

 We found that religious affiliation and attendance trends do not always simply predict similar trends within congregations.
 About as many houses of worship are gaining congregants as losing them, with 39% growing between 2014 and 2017 and another 38% seeing their congregations shrink.
 The rest were stable.